stfc/PSyclone/examples/gocean/eg5/extract/README.md

 ``main-update.binary`` and ``main-init.binary`` will be created, one for each of the instrumented invoke regions.
 When using the NetCDF-based extraction library, these files will be called ``main-update.nc`` and ``main-init.nc``.
-The NetCDF files can be inspected for example with ``ncdump``:
+The NetCDF files can be inspected, for example with ``ncdump``:

     ncdump ./main-update.nc  | less